slakkenhuis/stilish/PROPOSAL.md

     a status bar or even keyboard handling is included — the only real functionality is window arrangement.

--   Still in pursuit of modularity, `stilish` is not meant to be used as a standalone window manager.
+-   Still in pursuit of modularity, `versatiler` is not meant to be used as a standalone window manager.
 Instead, it is a layer to be applied on top of your favourite stacking WM.
 (See also [pytyle](https://github.com/BurntSushi/pytyle1),